MalyginL/CustomAnonBot/README.md

 This bot allows two people to communicate with each other on any topic without revealing account

 Main features:
 - You can choose the criteria by which the interlocutors will look for each other.
 This could be politics, sports or other.
 - You can connect people with one point of view on the topics discussed, or with different.
 It depends on the type of content you want to provide.
-- Bot does not use third-party telegram libraries, it only implements the necessary functions.
+- Bot does not use third-party telegram libraries, it implements only necessary functions.
 - Bot provides statistics by `get` requests

 ## REQUIREMENTS